MicrosoftDocs/bot-docs/styleguide/ref-guide/sdk-team-guidance.md

 ## Namespaces

-Namespaces (previously referred to as “modules”) can be commented like any other elements in *TypeScript*.
+Namespaces (previously referred to as *modules*) can be commented like any other elements in *TypeScript*.
-Namespaces can be defined in multiple files, so TypeDoc selects the longest comment by default.
+Namespaces can be defined in multiple files.
+TypeDoc selects the longest comment by default.
-One may override this behavior with the special `@preferred` comment tag.
+You can override this behavior with the special `@preferred` comment tag.

 ```javascript
 /**